amazon-archives/aws-appsync-rds-aurora-sample/README.md

 ![Creating a user](images/creating-user.png)

 Input a username for the user and a temporary password.
 Insert your phone number (with the country code, of the format +15555555555) in the 'Phone Number' field, check 'SMS (default)', and uncheck 'Mark email as verified'.
 This will text your phone with the username and temporary password for the user.
 If you don't enter a temporary password, a random one will be auto-generated for you.
-This will create the user with status 'FORCE_CHANGE_PASSWORD', which is Cognito's way of making sure a created user changes their password before they're able to sign in successfully.
+This will create the user with status 'FORCE_CHANGE_PASSWORD', which is Cognito's way of making sure an ['admin-created user'](https://docs.aws.amazon.com/cognito/latest/developerguide/how-to-create-user-accounts.html) changes their password before they're able to sign in successfully.
 The AppSync console will take care of this for you.

 #### Authorizing on the AppSync Console